 - Attend a TEP teacher training (Leading Discussion Sections or Leading Labs or Teaching as a Sole Instructor) or at least two TEP workshops or a department-based or other comparable UO teacher training for instruction in higher education.
 If you did not attend training through TEP, please submit a description of the teacher training you attended, including the number of hours and curriculum for the training.

 - Submit a statement of teaching philosophy (2 pages max.).
 Teaching statements will be assessed using these criteria.
-Helpful information about writing a statement of teaching philosophy is available in a downloadable PDF.
+Helpful information about writing a statement of teaching philosophy is found in this article by Kearns and Sullivan.
+This brainstorming and review handout may also be a helpful tool.

 For questions about this award or application materials, please contact Jason Schreiner via email at firstname.lastname@example.org.